grevster/network-power-saver/README.md

 This is a small project to detect movement and on detection run an action.

-To save power in my small office, if no movement is detected for 30 minutes the monitor smart plugs (connecting to wall screens and printers) and Access-points powered via POE on a Cisco Swicth and swicthed off.
+To save power in my small office, if no movement is detected for 30 minutes the monitor smart plugs (connecting to wall screens and printers) and Access-points powered via POE on a Cisco Swicth are swicthed off / disabled. on movement detected these are powered on.

+!Device list

 These actions are logged in a CSV file to calculate savings over time which also account for the Raspberry Pis power consumption